Navarre man indicted for allegedly killing mother-in-law

-NAVARRE — A man arrested for allegedly killing his mother-in-law in early February was indicted Thursday morning by a grand jury in Santa Rosa County.
+NAVARRE — A man arrested for allegedly killing his mother-in-law in early February was indicted Thursday morning by a Santa Rosa County grand jury.

 According to State Attorney Bill Eddins' office, Robert Shane Lucas' indictment includes first-degree premeditated murder; grand theft of a firearm; grand theft auto; fleeing or attempting to elude a law enforcement officer in an agency vehicle with lights and sirens activated at high speed; aggravated assault on a law enforcement officer; battery on a law enforcement officer; and resisting officers with violence.